Are Bipolar Support Groups Helpful?

 Reach Out and Get Connected

 Sure it may be scary to get out there and attend a bipolar support group.
-You don’t know what to expect.
+You do not know what to expect.
 Your anxiety may discourage you from meeting new people.
 Your mind can manufacture a million reasons to prevent you from reaching out for help.

 I encourage you to push past all those reasons and reach out anyway.
-We should not bear the heavy burden of bipolar disorder on our own.
-And we don’t have to.
+We should not bear the heavy burden of bipolar disorder on our own, and we do not have to.